Nishikant4246/ThirtySixStudio36/README.md

 ThirtySix Studio combines modern design principles with seamless animations to deliver an exceptional user experience.
 It serves as a great base for building high-quality, interactive portfolio websites.

-Note: Click ThirtySixStudio txt to see actual animation

 ## 🛠️ Tech Stack